JamBrains/polkavm-examples/README.md

 ## `found an export without a relocation for a pointer to the metadata at <section #3+1>`

 Your linker flags are minced.
-Ensure that they have at least `-Wl,--error-limit=0 -Wl,--emit-relocs -Wl,--no-relax`.
+Ensure that they contain `-Wl,--emit-relocs`.